Dengue fever: Etymology

 The name came into English in the early 19th century from West Indian Spanish, which borrowed it from the Kiswahili term dinga / denga, meaning "cramp-like seizure" – the full term of the condition being ki-dinga pepo: "a sort of cramp-like seizure (caused by) an evil spirit".
 The borrowed term changed to dengue in Spanish due to this word existing in Spanish with the meaning "fastidiousness" and this folk etymology referring to the dislike of movement by affected patients.
 Slaves in the West Indies having contracted dengue were said to have the posture and gait of a dandy, and the disease was known as "dandy fever".

 The term break-bone fever was applied by physician and United States Founding Father Benjamin Rush, in a 1789 report of the 1780 epidemic in Philadelphia, due to the associated muscle and joint pains.
 In the report title he uses the more formal term "bilious remitting fever".
 The term dengue fever came into general use only after 1828.
 Other historical terms include "breakheart fever" and "la dengue".
 Terms for severe disease include "infectious thrombocytopenic purpura" and "Philippine", "Thai", or "Singapore hemorrhagic fever".

-Research
+Research directions

 Research directions include dengue pathogenesis (the process by which the disease develops in humans), as well as the biology, ecology and behaviour of the mosquito vector.
 Improved diagnostics would enable faster and more appropriate treatment.
 Attempts are ongoing to develop an antiviral medicine targeting the NS3 or NS5 proteins.

 In addition to the two vaccines which are already available, several vaccine candidates are in development.

 An area of active research is developing experimental models for Dengue, beyond experimental animal models.
 Organ Chips and Lab-on-Chips have been developed to model Dengue leak syndrome and mechanopathology.